joeblankenship1/QGIS-Documentation/source/docs/training_manual/create_vector_data/forms.rst

 allow you to edit data in various different ways.

 * Open the :guilabel:`roads` layer's :guilabel:`Layer Properties`.
-* Switch to the :guilabel:`Fields` tab.
+* Switch to the :guilabel:`Attribute Forms` tab.
 You'll see this:

 .. image:: img/fields_panel.png
    :align: center

-* Click on the :guilabel:`Line edit` button in the same row as :guilabel:`man_made` and you'll be given a new dialog.
+* Within the fields, click on the :guilabel:`oneway` and you'll be given a new dialog.
-* Select :guilabel:`Checkbox` in the list of options:
+* Select :guilabel:`Checkbox` in the :guilabel:`Widget Type` dropdown.

 .. image:: img/checkbox_selected.png
    :align: center